iPhone 12: Apple finally set the date for its latest iPhone's debut

 Apple has set the date for its latest iPhone's debut.
 The new device, rumored to be called the iPhone 12, is expected to include superfast 5G wireless connectivity and a new, iPad-inspired design, and it will be unveiled on Oct.
 13 at 10 a.m.
 PT.
 (1 p.m.
 ET, 6 p.m.
 BST).
+There's no official word yet on price or release date, but here's what the rumors say.
 Like Apple's Worldwide Developers Conference, and its September Apple Watch and iPad announcements, the iPhone event will be held entirely online.
-The event will be streamed via Apple's website.
+The event will be streamed via Apple's website, and here's how to watch it.

 Apple's fall product launch this year is expected to touch off a wave of upgrade purchases, analysts say, with fans eyeing the iPhone's rumored new 5G capabilities and boxier look, similar to that of the iPad Pro.
 A "staggering" 53% of respondents plan to buy this year's iPhone, according to a survey by electronics reseller Decluttr.
 Flashier rivals -- such as Samsung's Galaxy Z Fold 2, with its foldable display, or Microsoft's Surface Duo, with two screens sandwiched together -- offer new spins on the standard metal-and-glass smartphone construction.
 But most consumers will likely be gravitating toward what they know.

-Apple's invite, which often has some clues, this time has an Apple logo inside circles with different colored hues of blue, orange and red.
-And there's this pun: "Hi, Speed."
+Apple's invite, which often has some clues, this time has an Apple logo inside circles with different hues of blue, orange and red.
+And there's a pun: "Hi, Speed."

 Apple also included an augmented reality trick on its website, as it had for last month's event, with circles on the invite turning into floating orbs that reveal the Oct.
 13 date.